rwth-i6/drink-kiosk/README-pi.md

 and we had to use `services-0.informatik.rwth-aachen.de` instead.

+## Remote admin access

+For the tool `remote-admin.py`:

+It seems that `/etc/hosts` has a weird entry for the hostname (127.0.1.1).
+The IPython/Jupyter server will bind to this IP, and thus not be accessible from the network.
+Just remove this entry from `/etc/hosts`.
+Then it should bind to the correct ethernet IP for the hostname.

 ## Stability

 The kiosk software runs fine for 1-2 weeks or so but then becomes laggish.